SNodeC/snode.c/README.md

 #### Install the SNode.C Package and its Dependencies

-The third step is to install all source packages needed to compile SNode.C.
+In the third step, all source packages required to compile SNode.C are installed.

 ```sh
 cd <SDK_DIR>